Request Free, One-on-one Academic Assessment

 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Kingsland students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Kingsland students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Kingsland District Curriculum Used in Our In-Home Tutoring Programs

 Kingsland students attend Camden County Schools.
 Teaching and learning follow Common Core Georgia Performance Standards.
 Students are expected to learn a set of performance standards at every grade level in preparing them for what is needed to know and be able to do at their grade level and in preparation for post-secondary life.
 To that end, students also have many career oriented programs, electives and extracurricular activities with which to engage.